tolgabirdal/tolgabirdal.github.io/_pages/profiles.md

 layout: profiles
 permalink: /people/
 title: People in the CIRCLE Group
-description: Members of the lab or group
+description: Members of the CIRCLE group
 nav: true
 nav_order: 7